 What are 6sense's hidden costs?

-Beyond the license fee, expect implementation costs ($5,000-$50,000), a 4-8 week onboarding period, potential need for dedicated RevOps headcount ($60,000-$120,000/year), credit overage fees when your team exceeds the allocated pool, and LinkedIn Sales Navigator licenses if required for contact workflows.
-Total first-year costs often reach 2-3x the license fee alone.
+Beyond the license fee, expect implementation costs (BookYourData puts these at 10-20% of the annual licence), a 4-8 week onboarding period, potential need for dedicated RevOps headcount, credit overage fees when your team exceeds the allocated pool, and LinkedIn Sales Navigator licenses if required for contact workflows.
+First-year cost lands well above the contract value on the quote.

 Is 6sense worth it for small teams?